 When the tooth is prepared, the tooth-colored, putty-like resin will be applied.
 The resin is molded as well as smoothed till it’s the correct shape.
 After that the product is hardened with an ultraviolet light or laser.

-After the bonding material sets, Dr. Linderman will further trim and form it, as well as brighten the material until it matches the shine of the remainder of the tooth surface area.
+After the bonding material sets, Dental Clinic will further trim and form it, as well as brighten the material until it matches the shine of the remainder of the tooth surface area.

 The treatment generally takes 30 minutes to an hour to complete.
 If you’re having more than one tooth done, you might need to set up more time or added visits.